Types of fostering

 Not sure which path is right for you?
 Book a chat with one of our fostering advisers to discuss which type of foster care is best for you and your family.

-Task centred foster care, also known as short-term foster care, can range from a one night stay to a period of up to two years while the local authority assesses what the best next steps are for the child’s future care.
+Short-term foster care can range from a one night stay to a period of up to two years while the local authority assesses what the best next steps are for the child’s future care.

-Task centred foster care is for children in our care who need a temporary place to stay before returning to their families or into longer-term fostering or adoption.
+Short term foster care is for children in our care who need a temporary place to stay before returning to their families or into longer term fostering or adoption.

 Long-term foster care